-In the case of private couriers these are controlled directly by the Customs.
-The Customs Agency has the task of verifying the packages or the authorisations and documentation necessary for that particular category of goods.
+In the case of private couriers, these are controlled directly by the Customs.
+The Customs Agency has the task of verifying the packages or the authorizations and documentation necessary for that particular category of goods.
 The Customs Agency also has got the task of monitoring suspicious goods, those that presumably cannot enter the destination country due to national legislation that prevents their importation.

 Customs checks are done on the documents and on the shipped products.